SasheO/berka-data-engineering-project/README.md

 ## Steps to Run the DAG and Inspect Results by Querying ClickHouse Tables
-From the [Airflow webserver](http://localhost:8080/), type in  `berka_elt` in the search bar to find the DAG.
+From the [Airflow webserver](http://localhost:8080/), type in  "berka_elt" in the search bar to find the DAG.
 Click on the berka DAG.

 Toggle the button at the top-left of the screen to unpause the DAG.
 If the pipeline does not get automatically triggerred after unpausing it, you can trigger it by clicking the play button at the top-left of the page.

 The DAG will run and populate various staging, dimension, snapshot, and fact tables in `berka_analytics` schema.
 The source data that was ingested raw will be in `berka_raw` schema.

 To query ClickHouse tables, open up the ClickHouse Web UI at http://localhost:8123/.
 Put in your default username and password in the dialogue boxes for credentials at the top left of the screen.
 Run your queries in the query box.
 Some sample queries are:

 ```sql
 -- TODO: insert query that answers "What is the total transaction volume per account per month?"